-Ben is the Population Education Fellow, joining the team after a year studying evolutionary and comparative psychology as a research assistant.
-He provides support throughout the PopEd program by writing blog posts, corresponding with workshop participants, helping to develop curricula and working on the World of 7 Billion student video contest.
+Ben is the Population Education Senior Fellow, joining the team after a year studying evolutionary and comparative psychology as a research assistant.
+He works throughout the PopEd program by writing blog posts, corresponding with workshop participants, assiting with curricula development, and working on the World of 7 Billion student video contest.
 Outside the office, Ben loves to play music, experience the outdoors, and find the best places to get ice cream.

 Kate is an Education Program Associate and coordinates workshops, staff trips, and program outreach in many Midwestern and Western states.
 She has taught middle school science in the DC Public Schools and was a high school math, science and special education teacher in Hawaii.
 In her spare time, Kate enjoys board games, learning to cook, and keeping her temperamental basil plant alive.

 As Teacher Training Manager, Lindsey oversees the national Trainers Network.
 She also coordinates Population Education workshops, staff trips, and program outreach in the northern U.S. states and Canada.
 Lindsey has been with the PopEd team since 2011, presenting numerous teacher workshops throughout the U.S. and Canada.
 She also has a hand in developing new teacher resources and curricula, and conducts the program’s biennial evaluation.
 Lindsey enjoys being able to use her teaching background to inspire educators to teach about the many global challenges ahead.
 When not working with teachers, you can find Lindsey relaxing at home with her husband and spoiled pets, or traveling, camping, or attempting to tame her vegetable garden!